Today, we are going to discuss the Army Warfighting Functions. This is good to know information for any commander or staff officer.

 Source: Lightning Press

-I am going to list each of the 6 Army Warfighting Functions and explain a little bit about each one.
+In the paragraphs below, I will list each of the 6 Army Warfighting Functions and share some additional insights.

 Army Warfighting Functions